k8-proxy/aws-jmeter-test-engine/README.md

    - Click next until it says "Create Stack".
    - Confirm that the script can create IAM resources and click "Create Stack".
 ![Acknowledge_IAM_resources](jmeter-icap/instructions/img/Acknowledge_IAM_resources.png)
-- After the script completes successfully open the OUTPUT tab and save the newly created Secret Key and Access Key in the Secret Manager
+- After the script completes successfully open the OUTPUT tab and save the newly created Secret Key and Access Key in the Secret Manager.
+They will be needed in following step:

 ![KeysInTheOutput](jmeter-icap/instructions/img/KeysInTheOutput.png)

-**Save keys in AWS Secrets Manager**
+# Step 4.
+Create Secret Manager with your AWS Access and Secret Key

+- Open AWS UI Console
 - Goto Services
 - Select Secrets Manager
 - Click on Store New Secret